MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #define CUSTOM_STATUS_SCREEN_IMAGE

 ```
 - `STRING_CONFIG_H_AUTHOR` is shown in the Marlin startup message, and is meant to identify the author (and optional variant) of the firmware.
 Use this setting as a way to uniquely identify all your custom configurations.
-The startup message is printed when connecting to host software, when the board reboots and M115.
+The startup message is printed whenever the board reboots.
 - `SHOW_BOOTSCREEN` enables the boot screen for LCD controllers.
 - `SHOW_CUSTOM_BOOTSCREEN` shows the bitmap in Marlin/_Bootscreen.h on startup.
 - `CUSTOM_STATUS_SCREEN_IMAGE` shows the bitmap in Marlin/_Statusscreen.h on the status screen.